DWalz/sdi-25/docs/exercise08.md

 The server `exercise-08` was created with the same configurations as the final one from [Exercise 3](./exercise03.md).

-To enable remote graphical access, the following packages were needed:
+To enable remote graphical access the following packages were needed:

 ```
 apt install -y firefox xauth